Check out our blog about Success Stories: Prime Your Environment to Make Future Habits Easy

 When building habits, the focus often extends beyond a single action to include a series of supporting habits.
 For example, eating healthy involves planning meals, grocery shopping, prepping ingredients, and cleaning up.
-The easiest way to make these habits stick is to set up an environment that supports them.
+The easiest way to make these habits stick is to prime your environment for habits.

-This strategy, known as priming the environment, involves organizing your space in advance to make future habits effortless.
+This strategy, known as priming the environment for habits, involves organizing your space in advance to make future habits effortless.

 Examples of priming your environment: